-MEAL processes empower social justice partners/movements and people of all genders - and particularly women, girls, and historically marginalized groups - by centering their knowledge and choices and CARE's accountability to them.
+MEAL processes empower social justice partners/movements and women and girls in all their diversity, and historically marginalized groups - by centering their knowledge and choices and CARE's accountability to them.

 Principle 2: Prioritize understanding CARE and our partner's contribution to intended and unintended consequences of gender equality outcomes and objectives.